We are not a government agency. We are an independent document filing service and Authorized e-File provider.

 • Represent an estate that operates a business after the owner's death.

-Our service will process your application for an EIN/Tax ID number (SS-4 Form) with the IRS to obtain your Tax ID Number and deliver it to you quickly and securely via email.
+Govt Assist’s business-to-business service will process your application for an EIN/Tax ID number (SS-4 Form) with the IRS to obtain a business Tax ID Number and deliver it to your email quickly and securely.

 • Our EIN form is simplified for your ease of use, accuracy, and understanding, saving you time